hdachev/divan/README.md

 ### lazy views and reduce caching

-Instead of populating views immediately, divan waits for your first query before producing map result for a view.
+Instead of populating views immediately, divan maps all documents for a view on first `.query()`.
-This means that you can
+This means that you can have as many designs as you want, if you only use a few the rest won't eat up memory.

-have as many designs as you want, if only use a few, the rest won't eat up memory.
+Also, reduce results are only computed and cached for the ranges of a view that you actually access.

-Further, reduce results are only computed and cached for the ranges of a view that you actually access.
+Once warmed up, the caches are invalidated and rebuilt very quickly on writes and deletes, because divan caches intermediate reduce results.

-Once warmed up, the caches are invalidated and rebuild very quickly on writes and deletes.
+Brief, if you want to **fully warm up a reduce view**, query it with `group=true` or `group=false`

-Brief, if you want to fully warm up a reduce view, query it with `group=true` or `group=false` depending on whether you'll ever use ungrouped results, and without specifying a key-range.
+(depending on whether you'll ever use ungrouped results), without specifying a key-range.

 ### what else